 Best Things to do in Huntington Beach with a Toddler

-During our Huntington Beach vacation, we didn’t have a fixed schedule.
-On most days we ate breakfast in our room and then explored the hotel grounds or did an activity.
+During our Huntington Beach family vacation, we didn’t have a fixed schedule.
+On most days we ate breakfast in our hotel room and then explored the hotel grounds or did an activity.

-After pool time and lunch we would try to make it to the beach.
-Like most toddlers, my son loves to slide so on a quiet afternoon, we visited this local park near our Huntington Beach hotel that is directly on the beach at 9th street and Pacific Coast Highway.
-There is a bridge across the Pacific Coast Highway that leads from the hotel to the beach.
+After pool time and lunch we would try to make it to the beach, which was convenient as our kid-friendly Huntington Beach hotel was right across from the sandy beach.
+Like most toddlers, my son loves to slide so on a quiet afternoon, we went from the Hyatt to a fun Huntington Beach park, just a few blocks away at 9th street and Pacific Coast Highway.
+This playground was one of our son’s favorite things to do in Huntington Beach.

 The 9th Street playground is walking distance from the Hyatt but we took the bus because I didn’t feel comfortable walking on the Pacific Coast Highway with the little munchkin because of the fast moving traffic.

-To get to the playground we took the Orange County public bus#29 and then walked down the boardwalk.
+To get to the toddler-friendly Huntington Beach playground we took the Orange County public bus#29 and then walked down the boardwalk.
 I put Alexandre in his favorite elephant backpack because it has a tether and a few pockets for supplies.

-I did consider using the hotel transportation for this outing.
+I did consider using the hotel transportation to get to the playground.
 The Hyatt Regency Huntington Beach has a shuttle bus that services Main Street and Disneyland.
 Other destinations may be requested through the concierge for a small fee but the options are limited and they do not have car seats.

 Find the best car seats for travel with a baby or toddler in our Amazon Shop List – Travel Car Seats